After the injury, what's next?

 We can help you.

 At a time when you are already sick and at a low point in your life, the stress of dealing with uncooperative insurers can make matters worse.
 You are not alone in this.
-The long-term disability team at Gluckstein Personal Injury Lawyers is available to assist with your long-term disability claim and to pursue these insurers through the courts on your behalf if you were unjustly denied benefits.
+The long-term disability team at Gluckstein Lawyers is available to assist with your long-term disability claim and to pursue these insurers through the courts on your behalf if you were unjustly denied benefits.

 With decades of experience handling long-term disability matters, our lawyers understand what is required to build cases that put plaintiffs in a strong position for settlement talks or for court if necessary.
 Our extensive network of medical experts can be called upon to review your medical records and offer opinions regarding your disability claim.